GODmitry/hardware_usage_monitor/README.md

   3) virtual memory;
   4) process state;
   5) CPU memory;
-  6) CPU usage
+  6) CPU usage.

-and post it to RabbitMQ as Jason data.
+Then, post it to RabbitMQ as Jason data.